+Let’s first address electrolytes as a preventive measure against cramps.
 Precisely what causes cramps when exerting in hot conditions is still open to debate.
-But even if you’re in the electrolyte deficit camp, there are still the questions of which and how much.
+But even if you’re in the electrolyte deficit camp, there are still the questions of which electrolytes and how much.

 Sports nutritionist Ellen Coleman says, “Some athletes think potassium or magnesium help combat cramping due to excessive sweat loss, however fluid and sodium depletion is more likely the cause.
 The amount of magnesium lost through sweat is negligible, making magnesium supplementation unnecessary.
 Magnesium and potassium are stored in the body, so deficits are rare.”

-New research, presented at this year’s American College of Sports Medicine meeting, tested the effects of electrolytes on cardio workouts, as 34 subjects stationary cycled against progressively greater resistance until reaching exhaustion.
+New research, presented at the American College of Sports Medicine meeting, tested the effects of electrolytes on cardio workouts, as 34 subjects stationary cycled against progressively greater resistance until reaching exhaustion.
 Before the test, one group drank a carbohydrate sports drink with electrolytes (chromium, magnesium, potassium, sodium) plus vitamins B-12 and C; the other downed the drink without electrolytes.
 The groups showed no meaningful differences in performance, heart-rate, or perceived effort.

 Those results mirrored an earlier study with a sports drink unfortunately named, Outlast, which seems to have not lasted.